 Codabar encodes data using a combination of bars and spaces to represent characters.
 It is designed to be both compact and easy to read.
 Key features of Codabar include:

-• Character Set: Codabar supports numeric digits (0-9) and a set of special characters including -, . (period), $, +, /, and :.
-It does not support alphabetic characters.
+- Character Set: Codabar supports numeric digits (0-9) and a set of special characters including

-• Check Digit: Codabar does not have a mandatory check digit, though it can be used with optional check digit schemes to improve error detection.
+) to indicate the beginning and end of the data sequence.
+These characters are essential for identifying the barcode format and ensuring accurate scanning. - Check Digit: Codabar does not have a mandatory check digit, though it can be used with optional check digit schemes to improve error detection.

 Check Digit Calculation